 The web application agriGO v2.0 [60] was used to identify GO terms enriched cumulative direct regulated targets of the 20 TFs, and for the intersection of these direct targets with the root NxTime genes.

 For Fig. 3b, Let G be a list of genes associated with a GO-term and Tk be a list of Targets that are targeted by at least k TFs.
-We can calculate the enrichment of the G by simply comparing the frequency of G in Tk, represented as Fk, to the frequency of G in the background (all 27,416 annotated Arabidopsis genes), represented as Fb.
+We can calculate the enrichment of the G in Tk by simply comparing the frequency of G in Tk (i.e. the fraction of genes in Tk that intersect G), represented as Fk, to the frequency of G in the background (all 27,416 annotated Arabidopsis genes), represented as Fb.
 Eg=FkFb

 For each gene list (G) we also calculated a figure of merit we call Focus (Fg) by simply adding the Eg for all k up to n TFs: